3perf/website/src/content/blog/react-monitoring/index.md

 rssForceGuid: https://3perf.com/blog/runtime-perf/
 ---

 Say you just finished optimizing your React app and making every button click as fast as possible.
-Now, you want to keep an eye on the app’s performance – and learn if the app gets slower again so you can fix it.
+Now, you want to keep an eye on the app’s performance – set up measurements around interactions and learn if the app gets slower again.

 Here’s how to do that.